Kameradna/R2Gen-fulltrans/README.md

 In R2Gen, the code is such that it uses the deprecated

 I added my own bash file to run transformer-specific visual encoders, and set the gpus to 4.
 There was no increased utilisation by the baseline program and the transformer encoder naive attempt (just altering --visual_encoder to be vit_b_16) gave us some sort of dimension error.
 We shall study how the original paper resized the dimensions and how we can alter the process to be more agnostic about the dimensions.

+I have added my own print debugs and added a weights field to adhere to modern standards for pytorch 0.15, since the pretrained tag is being deprecated.
+The ViT paper uses 768 while the R2Gen paper uses dim of 512.
+Likely course of action is to reshape the final layer of the ViT architecture or shape the MLP to 512 before feeding directly.
+Does this violate the goal of 'purely transformer architecture'?

+We shall ask Luping.